dockhero/documentation/README.md

 * **The logs are streamed into Heroku logs.** If for some reason you want to run apache or nginx as a microservice, you'll find  access.log \/ error.log among your Heroku logs;
 * **Heroku environment variables are available in dockhero-compose.yml. **This way you store the configuration of your microservice "the Heroku way" and don't commit your secrets into git.
 * **Monitoring and Alerts. **You'll be notified if your app consumes more than 90% of available memory or disk space.
 You can enable Newrelic integration to get detailed resource usage history.
-* **CDN and SSL termination. **This is especially useful when you consume the microservice directly on the front-end
+* **CDN and SSL termination. **This is especially useful when you consume the microservice directly from the front-end

+Coming soon:

-* **EBS volumes with daily backups.** This is currently under development.
-We created a volume driver which mounts your Docker volumes to Amazon's EBS.
+* **EBS volumes with daily backups.** We created a volume driver which mounts your Docker volumes to Amazon's EBS.
+* **Security** **Alerts**.
+Get notified whenever a security issue is reported in an image from your stack